August 9, 2021

-Funnel Analysis Report in Google Analytics 4: Final Words
+Funnel Exploration Report in Google Analytics 4: Final Words

-Hopefully, this guide helped you to get started with this feature in the GA4 Analysis Hub.
+Hopefully, this guide helped you to get started with this feature in GA4 Explorations.
 Here are the key takeaways:

-- If you want to use a dimension/segment in the funnel analysis report, make sure it is included in the Variables tab of the Analysis
+- If you want to use a dimension/segment in the funnel exploration report, make sure it is included in the Variables tab of the exploration

 - Funnels can be open or closed.
 Closed funnels require that people enter the funnel at the first step.
 Open funnels allow people to enter at any step.